1.800.858.7378 npic@ace.orst.edu

 If you work with children and need to use a disinfectant, these steps can reduce health risks:

 • Do not let children under 18 use disinfectants, even wipes.
 The bottle will say things like "kills viruses", "disinfects", or something similar.
+This poster has information on the difference between disinfecting wipes and other wipes.

 • Schools should not let children use disinfectant wipes or other sprays.